 - measure those seemingly-immeasurable intangible goals

-- report measures to make the right actions obvious
+- report performance measures to make the right actions obvious

-- use measures to drive improvement and reach targets
+- use performance measures to drive improvement and reach targets

-These struggles are due to some bad habits that, in the absence of a proper performance measurement methodology, like the PuMP Blueprint, have become common practice:
+These struggles are due to some bad habits that have become common practice.
+These bad KPI habits became common practice in the absence of a proper performance measurement methodology, like the PuMP Blueprint.
+These bad KPI habits include:

 - brainstorming KPIs and measures, or looking for off-the-shelf or ‘best practice’ measures